Exploring Bangkok with kids: A family-friendly travel guide

 10 great things to do in Bangkok with kids

 Bangkok has changed dramatically over the last couple of decades, shaking off its seedier areas for a more sophisticated vibe.
 It’s a great city to gain a deeper understanding of Thai culture and traditions and boasts many activities that both parents and kids can enjoy.
-Here’s our top 10 experiences in Bangkok with kids.
+Here are our top 10 experiences in Bangkok with kids.

 1. Visit the Grand Palace